The domestic collection is the weekly kerbside collection of domestic rubbish using 240L or 140L mobile garbage bins (MGB's).

 The Shire of Manjimup has prescribed areas in the Health Local Laws 1998, namely the town sites of Manjimup, Pemberton, Northcliffe and Walpole and the hamlets of Deanmill, Quinninup, Palgarup and the subdivisions of Woodgate Retreat, Parkview and Browns Road.
 Some subdivisions are currently being processed to be included in the prescribed areas.

-Residential properties with approved habitable dwellings within the prescribed area are to be provided with a compulsory waste collection service consisting of either a single 240L or 140L waste MGB and an accompanying single 240L or 360L recycling MGB.
+Residential properties with approved habitable dwellings within the prescribed area are to be provided with a compulsory waste collection service consisting of either a single 240L or 140L waste MGB and an accompanying single 240L recycling MGB.

 Council may extend the declared waste collection areas, if deemed viable and/or necessary.
 Any extension must include the entire road; where the road is in excess of one kilometre in length, a clearly defined section of the road is to be identified.